mikedaltonmtl/mikedaltonmtl/README.md

 <p>As most parents will probably agree, it's not easy to have too many outside interests when you're bringing up young children.
 I've not climbed Kilimanjaro recently or taken any SCUBA diving courses, but I do try to squeeze in a jog most days, follow the European soccer leagues and play the occassional game with the kids.</p>

-<p>🔭 I’m currently working on: my resume, improving my LinkedIn profile and scouring the job boards for<br />
+<p>🔭 I’m currently working on: Learning Redux Toolkit.</p>
+<p>🌱 Recent endeavor: updating my resume, improving my LinkedIn profile and scouring the job boards for<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Junior Web Dev opportunities.</p>
-<p>🌱 Recent endeavor: I've just completed a gallery site to collate all the photos we're taking of our new puppy,<br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;using CSS (Tailwind) and NextJS.</p>
 <p>🤔 Latest endeavor: A personal portfolio website - it was fun to play with fancy CSS and animations!</p>
 <p>🌱 👯 Just completed: A gallery site to collate all the photos we're taking of our new puppy<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;, using CSS (Tailwind) and NextJS</p>